Hydrocotyle ranunculoides

-Hydrocotyle ranunculoides, known commonly as floating pennywort, or floating marshpennywort, is an aquatic plant in the family Araliaceae.
+Hydrocotyle ranunculoides, commonly known as floating pennywort, or floating marshpennywort, is an aquatic plant in the family Araliaceae.
 It is native to North and South America.

 Origin and invasiveness

 Water pennywort is an aquatic plant, native to the Americas.
 Due to its popularity as a pond plant, and subsequent escape into rivers, it has established as an invasive alien species in parts of Europe, Australia, Africa and Japan.
 It was one of five aquatic plants which were banned from sale in the UK from April 2014, and was the first prohibition of its kind there.
 On the other hand, it is in decline in parts of its range in the United States.

-In Europe, floating pennywort is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
+In Europe, floating pennywort is included since 2016 in the list of invasive alien species of Union concern (the Union list).
 This stipulates that this species cannot be imported, cultivated, transported, commercialized, planted, or intentionally released into the environment in the whole of the European Union.